ducanhptitb19cn028/devops-agent/README.md

 A Jupyter notebook for training, evaluation, and benchmarking is at `ml-models/notebooks/research_training.ipynb`.
 It includes per-model metrics, confusion matrices, latency benchmarks, cost analysis, and statistical significance testing (paired t-test, Wilcoxon, bootstrap CIs).

+Two helper scripts live alongside the notebook:

+- **`notebooks/config.py`** — path shim that re-exports `ml-models/config.py` so cells work regardless of CWD.
+Use `from config import *` in any cell that needs hyperparameter constants.
+- **`notebooks/fix_session.py`** — run with `%run -i fix_session.py` after a kernel restart to reload the `RootCauseClassifier` and restore test-split variables without re-running all training cells.

 ## API Reference

 | Method | Endpoint | Description |